rawitat/gtypist_lessons/programming_quotes.typ

 I:Kathy Griffin
 S:I also love Mole, the unsung hero of reality programming.

+*:FUNNY_43
+I:Craig Bruce
+S:Yeah, computers are going to take over the programming business because they :have become so fast recently that they can solve the Halting Problem in five :seconds flat.

 # for the last lesson, no question asked, just goto menu
 G:MENU